Solihull: Entertainment and activity facilities

+Clubs and societies

 The borough is well served by numerous youth groups, both from the statutory and voluntary sector.
 There are several Scout groups including Knowle Sea Scout Group which is based in the south of Solihull and is sponsored by the Royal Navy providing a wide programme of activities for young people from all over Solihull aged from 6 to 18.
 The recently refurbished ice rink on Hobs Moat Road is home to Solihull's ice hockey teams, the Solihull Barons, Solihull Vikings, a junior ice hockey team, the Mohawks ice racing club, as well as ice dance and figure skating clubs.
 Above the ice rink was a Riley's snooker club before the company entered administration in 2020 as a result of the COVID-19 pandemic.

-A number of service organisations and other clubs operate in Solihull including a Round Table, and a Women's Institute founded over 90 years ago.
+A number of service organisations and other clubs operate in Solihull including a Rotary Club, Round Table, Lions Club, a Royal British Legion, and a Women's Institute founded over 90 years ago.
 There is a Freemasonic temple in Knowle hosting a number of lodges.

 The Lunar Society of Birmingham, a local learned society re-founded by Dame Rachel Waterhouse, is headquartered in Shirley, Solihull.